. . . your guide to visiting the holy places

 11. Continuing away from Calvary, the Rotunda of the church opens up on the right, surrounded by massive pillars and surmounted by a huge dome.
 Its outer walls date back to the emperor Constantine’s original basilica built in the 4th century.
 The dome is decorated with a starburst of tongues of light, with 12 rays representing the apostles.

-13. At busy times, Greek Orthodox priests control admission.
+13. At busy times, Greek Orthodox priests control admission to the edicule.
 Inside there are two chambers.
 In the outer one, known as the Chapel of the Angel, stands a pedestal containing what is believed to be a piece of the rolling stone used to close the tomb.

 14. A very low doorway leads to the tomb chamber, lined with marble and hung with holy pictures.
 On the right, a marble slab covers the rock bench on which the body of Jesus lay.
 It is this slab which is venerated by pilgrims, who customarily place religious objects and souvenirs on it.